TypeStrong/typedoc/internal-docs/internationalization.md

 the translated strings should include `{n}` where the placeholder will be filled in at runtime.

+> Please do not submit machine generated translations for languages you are unfamiliar with.
+> TypeDoc relies on contributors to ensure the accuracy of included translations.

 ## Validation

 The `buildTranslation` and `buildIncompleteTranslation` functions will attempt to